 - Treat your clothes yourself at home.
 Several companies sell DIY permethrin-treatment spray, including Sawyer.
 DIY treatments will only last 6 weeks/6 washings, but you may find this more cost-effective for kids’ summer wear, especially if you tend to acquire your children’s attire “gently-used.”

-See my next post for more on applying your own permethrin to clothing, something I recently tried for the first time.
 And here’s to a summer with no tick bites!
 (Or mosquito bites, for that matter!)